AudiTranscribe/AudiTranscribe/.github/CONTRIBUTING.md

 you could submit an issue instead of a pull request.

+**Note:**

-**NOTE: (Development) changes to *AudiTranscribe* should _never_ be pushed to the `main` branch**.
+- (Development) changes to *AudiTranscribe* should _never_ be pushed to the `main` branch**.
 The `main` branch should be reserved for production builds.
+Instead, push changes to the `staging` branch.
+- Make pull requests instead of directly editing files on the `staging` branch.

 ## Reporting Bugs

-If you find a bug within AudiTranscribe, please [submit an issue](https://github.com/Ryan-Kan/AudiTranscribe/issues) on the issue tracker.
+If you find a bug within AudiTranscribe, please [submit an issue](https://github.com/AudiTranscribe/AudiTranscribe/issues) on the issue tracker.
 We recommend using the issue template to aid us in fixing the bug.

 ## Suggesting Features/Enhancements